palewire/first-web-scraper/README.md

 No worries if you don't have this software already installed.
 We'll help you set up everything on Thursday evening.

+Got a Windows machine?
+[Here's what you need to install](https://github.com/ireapps/scraping-class/blob/master/notes/setting-up-windows.md).

 ## Contact

 This course will be taught primarily by Chase Davis, of The New York Times; Jackie Kazil, formerly of The Washington Post; and Sisi Wei, of ProPublica.
 If you have any questions, you can reach us here: